Diego2250/MoraChat-XMPP/README.md

 - **Subscription Management**: Approve or deny contact and group chat requests.
 - **Toast Notifications**: Get instant notifications for new messages and group invitations.
 - **User-Friendly Interface**: Intuitive UI with dynamic controls like chat cards and notifications.
+- **File Transfer**: MoraChat supports file transfer between users by utilizing an external file server.
+This allows you to easily share files with your contacts.
+For more details on the file server used in this application, you can find the documentation [here](https://github.com/markalbrand56/XMPP-File-Server).

 ## Screenshots